 Except for the first offering period, each offering period will be for six months (commencing each May 15 and November 15 on and after November 15, 2010) and will consist of one six-month purchase period (May 15 to November 14 or November 15 to May 14).
-The first offering period and purchase period will begin upon the effective date of this offering and will end on May 14, 2011.
+The first offering period and purchase period commenced on the date of this prospectus and will end on May 14, 2011.